-Join Sean Adams for an in-depth discussion in this video The New York School, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video The New York School, part of Learning Graphic Design History.

 - In the 1950s and 60s, New York was the center…of advertising and design.…The term "The New York School" is more about…a group of designers working in and around New York,…rather than a strong creative movement.…A common theme of these designers is a commitment…to the Modernist ideas of "less is more," functionalism,…and the use of images and geometric forms…to convey a message.…The American iteration of this placed importance…on the work being egalitarian, open and direct.…